Whippet

 Are Whippets good with children?

-Yes, they are generally very gentle and patient with children.
+Yes, they are generally very gentle and affectionate with children, though they prefer a calm environment.

-They need short bursts of high-intensity exercise followed by long periods of rest.
+They require short bursts of high-intensity exercise, such as sprinting, followed by long periods of rest.

 Are they easy to train?

-They are intelligent but can be independent; positive reinforcement is essential.
+They are intelligent but can be independent; positive reinforcement works best for this sensitive breed.

 Do they get along with other pets?

-They usually get along well with other dogs, but their prey drive may be an issue with small cats or rodents.
+They generally get along well with other dogs, but their high prey drive may make them unsuitable for homes with small cats or rodents.

 View Official FCI Standard